 - Cleansing the anal area gently and thoroughly after going to the bathroom.
 Some people may find using baby wipes or rinsing the area may help.

 - Drinking plenty of water to make stool less hard.

-- Eating a high-fiber diet, such as fruits, vegetables, and cereals to help add bulk to stool naturally and make it easier to pass.
+- Eating a high fiber diet that includes foods such as fruits, vegetables, and cereals to help add bulk to stool naturally, making it easier to pass.

-If you continue to have problems with hemorrhoids, including blood in your stool, talk to your doctor.
+If you continue to have hemorrhoid problems, including blood in your stool, talk with a doctor.